-Our major competitors include pharmaceutical and biotechnology companies in the U.S. and abroad that have approved therapies or therapies in development for LSDs or EB.
-Other competitors are pharmaceutical and biotechnology companies that have approved therapies or therapies in development for rare diseases for which pharmacological chaperone technology, topical EB skin treatment, or next-generation ERT may be applicable.
-Additionally, we are aware of several early-stage, niche pharmaceutical and biotechnology companies whose core business revolves around protein misfolding; however, we are not aware that any of these companies is currently working to develop products that would directly compete with ours.
-We are also aware of several pharmaceutical and biotechnology companies for EB, and ones that are developing novel ERTs.
+Our major competitors include pharmaceutical and biotechnology companies in the U.S. and abroad that have approved therapies or therapies in development for LSDs.
+Other competitors are pharmaceutical and biotechnology companies that have approved therapies or therapies in development for rare diseases for which pharmacological chaperone technology, or next-generation ERT may be applicable.
+Additionally, we are aware of several early-stage, niche pharmaceutical and biotechnology companies revolves around protein misfolding; however, we are not aware that any of these companies is currently working to develop products that would directly compete with ours.
+We are also aware of several pharmaceutical and biotechnology companies who are developing various treatments for novel ERTs.
 The key competitive factors affecting the success of our product candidates are likely to be their efficacy, safety, convenience, and price.